clintaire/PyGCA/README.md

 ```

-- When running PyGC on a larger codebase or a real-world project, it’s important to use modular analysis and profiling techniques to measure performance impact.
+- When running PyGCA on a larger codebase or a real-world project, it’s important to use modular analysis and profiling techniques to measure performance impact.
 Here’s how to profile the performance:

 ```python
    import time